Competitor products launched against one of our leading brands (e.g. generics or a superior product profile).

 Loss of key third party manufacturing customers from DPM.

-Third party manufacturing represents approximately 10% of Group revenues.
+Other sales, relating to third party manufacturing and other non-core activities, represents approximately 9.2% of Group revenues.

 Loss of a key customer can impact manufacturing revenues and lead to an increase in the cost of goods of the remaining portfolio.